-On 12 April 2022, a first beta version of WordPress 6.0 was available, and since then another one has followed every week.
-Since 3 May 2022, there have been the so-called release candidates - of which there are three, which also appeared every week.
+On 12 April 2022, a first beta version of WordPress 6.0 was available, and since then, another one followed every week.
+Since 3 May 2022, there have been the so-called release candidates - of which there are three, also appearing every week.
 On 24 May 2022, WordPress 6.0 was finally rolled out and made available to users for updating.

 What changes with WordPress 6.0?